Longhu Dou Jinghua

 Longhu Dou Jinghua, literally Clash of Dragon and Tiger in the Capital, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 20 January and 1 August 1954 in the Hong Kong newspaper New Evening Post.
-Set in China during the late Qing dynasty against the backdrop of the Boxer rebellion (1899–1901), it follows rival martial artists caught between loyalty, betrayal and national crisis.
+Set in China during the late Qing dynasty against the backdrop of the Boxer Rebellion (1899–1901), it follows rival martial artists caught between loyalty, betrayal, and national crisis.

-The novel is regarded as Liang Yusheng's debut in the wuxia genre and is often cited as the starting point of the "new school" of wuxia fiction that emerged in the 1950s, marking a shift toward more complex characterisation and historical realism.
+The novel is regarded as Liang Yusheng's debut in the wuxia genre and is often cited as the starting point of the "new school" of wuxia fiction that emerged in Hong Kong in the 1950s which marked a shift towards more complex characterisation and historical realism.
 A companion piece, Caomang Longshe Zhuan, was published as a serial in the New Evening Post between 1954 and 1955.

 Background

 In January 1954, a high-profile lei tai match took place in Macau between Chan Hak-fu of the White Crane School and Wu Gongyi of the Taiji School.
 The match garnered significant attention in Macau and Hong Kong.
-Liang Yusheng, who was writing for the New Evening Post at the time, was encouraged by the newspaper's chief editor Luo Fu to take advantage of the sensationalism surrounding the match to write a wuxia story.
+Liang Yusheng, who was writing for the New Evening Post at the time, was encouraged by the newspaper's chief editor, Luo Fu, to take advantage of the sensationalism surrounding the match to write a wuxia story.
 This story was then published as a serial under the title Longhu Dou Jinghua.